stargatedaw/stargate/.github/PULL_REQUEST_TEMPLATE/pr_template.md

-# NOTE: You should create a feature request or bug report before coding a PR
-**Did you create a bug report or feature request first?**
+# NOTE
+Answering these questions is mandatory.
+If your pull request (PR) does not include these questions with answers, it may be closed without further discussion.

+# Questions
-**Is this a feature or bug fix?**
+**Is this PR a feature or bug fix?**

+**Briefly describe what this PR does, and the value it adds**

 **Does this PR align with the core project principles?**
 Project principles are available [HERE]( https://github.com/stargateaudio/stargate/docs/project_design_principles.md )

-If not, provide a justification for why we should implement it anyway.
-We listen to our users, but we have an obligation to the same users and future users to maintain a project vision and align new features to that vision, and not become a bloated, incoherent mess of random features glued together.

-**Briefly describe what the PR does, how much value it adds, and why**

-**How did you test the code for bugs and performance?**
+**How did you test the code for bugs and performance?
+If not applicable, enter "N/A", otherwise please describe what you did, your findings, and how it will affect support for hardware official supported by Stargate DAW**

-**How does it affect resource consumption such as CPU, GPU and RAM?**
-Will it negatively affect the ability of the software to run on a Raspberry Pi or 10 year old laptop?
-If so, describe the steps already taken to optimize this feature, and alternatives considered (if any), and why you did not choose an alternative.
+**Have you given this project (Stargate DAW) a Github star?**

+**Is this a one-off contribution, or will you become a regular contributor?**